flashlight/flashlight/docs/source/serialization.rst

 Serialization API
 =================

-flashlight uses `cereal <http://uscilab.github.io/cereal/>`_ library for serialization.
-It provides :ref:`utility macros and functions<serial>` to easily define serialization of classes and save/load modules, variables, STL containers and many other common C++ types.
+flashlight uses the `cereal <http://uscilab.github.io/cereal/>`_ library for serialization.
+It provides :ref:`utility macros and functions<serial>` to easily define serialization properties for arbitrary classes and save or load modules, variables, standard library containers, and many other common C++ types.

 Serializing Objects
 ^^^^^^^^^^^^^^^^^^^

-To serialize, use `save` function
+To serialize individual instances on the fly, use `save` function:

 ::